University of Bayreuth

 ): Global environmental changes have been directly caused by anthropogenic influences.
 Simultaneously, society also has to bear the consequences of climate change and ecosystem changes.
 The module block C deals with the global interplay between societal and ecological changes, including mechanisms of global economy, policy and governance related to climate, ecosystem services, land cover and land use change.

 ): Methods courses are offered in order to deepen knowledge of methodological approaches in various fields, whereby the personal interests of students can be strengthened.
-The methods courses offered adhere to those applied in current global change research, including statistical modeling, time series analysis, remote sensing, spatial analysis tools, international environmental law as well as key soft skills and more.
+The methods courses offered adhere to those applied in current global change research, including working with open-source statistical software, time series analysis, remote sensing, spatial analysis tools, international environmental law as well as key soft skills and more.

 : The study of global change ecology is not only covered in course modules, but also includes the opportunity to gain practical experience via internships.
 Internships are possible within four main areas including economy, research, administration (national or international) and international organizations (including consortia).